lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 --- back

-# Example: TPM PCR Selection for `reqInfo` and `respInfo` {#appx-tpm-pcr-example}
+# Example: TPM 2.0 PCR Selection for `reqInfo` and `respInfo` {#appx-tpm-pcr-example}

-This appendix provides an informative example showing how `reqInfo` and `respInfo` can be used with a TPM-based attestation procedure such as the challenge-response exchanges described in {{RFC9684}}.
+This appendix provides an informative example showing how `reqInfo` and `respInfo` can be used with a TPM 2.0-based attestation procedure such as the challenge-response exchange described in {{Section 2.1.1.3.2 of RFC9684}}.

 In this example, the end entity wants to obtain a nonce for use with a TPM attestation statement.
-The end entity also needs to tell the RA/CA or the Verifier which PCRs are to be quoted and which Attestation Key certificate should be used.
-The request therefore carries this information in `reqInfo`.
+The end entity first requests a nonce from the Relying Party or Verifier.
+The `reqInfo` field can carry optional information from the Attester side that helps the Verifier prepare the TPM 2.0 challenge, such as which Attestation Key certificates are available.

-The response carries `respInfo` to confirm which Attestation Key certificate was selected for the corresponding nonce.
+The resulting `NonceResponse` corresponds to the TPM 2.0 challenge parameters from {{RFC9684}}, with one exception: the `nonce-value` from the RFC 9684 challenge is conveyed in this document's top-level `nonce` field rather than inside `respInfo`.
+The remaining challenge parameters, such as the selected PCR bank, PCR indices, and the selected Attestation Key certificate, are conveyed in `respInfo`.

 The exact syntax of `reqInfo` and `respInfo` is defined by the nonce-exchange type identified in the `type` field.
 The JSON objects below are only examples